Easy Shrimp Etouffee Recipe // Video

 Etouffee is much thicker than Gumbo, which is commonly served as a soup, and only uses one type of protein like shrimp or crawfish.
 Whereas, Gumbo uses a variety of different meat like chicken, sausage and seafood.

-We like to keep things simple when serving by spooning it over a bowl of white rice or cauliflower rice.
-A simple side salad is the perfect way to add some fresh flavor or you can saute some green beans to serve alongside.
+We like to keep things simple when serving by spooning it over a bowl of jasmine rice or cauliflower rice.
+A simple wedge salad is the perfect way to add some fresh flavor or you can sautรฉ some green beans to serve alongside.

 Ingredients